Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 So Naydra sat politely as the Mother-Supreme rinsed and then heated the tea cups with hot water, and carefully prepared the leaves in the pot.
 And she answered politely when Yulna spoke.

 "I can guess.
-I… have reservations, though.
+I... have reservations, though.
 Doesn’t it feel like concentrating too much power and trust in one place?"

 Yulna chittered as she wiped a cup dry.
 "All the power is *already* concentrated in one place," she pointed out.
-"You’re probably the best antidote we have… should we need one.
+"You’re probably the best antidote we have... should we need one.
 Nobody else can influence him quite like you.
 He loves you very much, Naydra."

 "Yes.
 But I love *him* very much too."